PUMPKINS AND APPLES FINE MOTOR IDEAS

 This past week, I created three different games for us to play together (or even independently) to work on various fine motor skills, critical thinking skills and visual discrimination skills.
 Helping Liam take the time to slow down and look at what he is doing and try just a little harder and longer is a constant goal for us here.
 I try to make it fun and different as often as possible so that he can put his own creativity and personality into it.
-However, sometimes you just have to practice, practice and practice some more before you get it right.
-Hopefully, this practice was a little bit of fun.
 I enjoyed it with him and yes, we took turns and made them into games!

 Activity #1: Creating Pumpkins & Apples based on visual cue cards.

 I whipped up a batch of orange and red play dough for the apples and pumpkins.
 I used wire cutters to snip pipe cleaners for stems and I gathered our plastic green leaves from the apples and leaves set I purchased from Michaels.
 (I do enjoy finding lots of uses for my purchases!)
 I then drew simple pictures of apples and pumpkins with a variety of leaf and stem patterns.

 The goal for this activity (game) was to pick a card, roll a play dough ball from the corresponding color, and replicate the leaf and stem pattern pictured.
 Great hand muscle work and fine motor skills work rolling play dough balls.
 It was also a great opportunity to look thoroughly at a picture and copy it!
 I thought the results were beautiful too and we even did some free play at then end.
 It was nice to use this activity with both structure and free play to show him that we can do both styles with the same activity!